Dorothy (opera): Production and aftermath

 The piece opened at the Gaiety Theatre on 25 September 1886.
 It starred Marion Hood in the title role opposite the popular Hayden Coffin, with comedians Arthur Williams, Furneaux Cook and John Le Hay.
 This was the first production at the Gaiety by new managing director (and later owner) of the theatre, George Edwardes, who misjudged his audience.
 The Gaiety was then known for burlesque, and its audiences were not looking for Gilbert and Sullivan style comic opera.
 The piece received lukewarm notices, and neither the music nor the libretto attracted critical praise.
 The Times wrote, "Gentility reigns supreme, and with it unfortunately also a good deal of the refined feebleness and the ineptitude which are the defects of that quality."
 After a few months, Edwardes sold the production to his accountant, Henry J. Leslie.

 Stephenson and Cellier revised the show, and Leslie added new stars, including Ben Davies and Marie Tempest, who took over the title role from the ailing Hood and became one of musical theatre's biggest stars.
-The piece reopened at the Prince of Wales Theatre on 20 December 1886 and transferred to the Lyric Theatre on 17 December 1888, where it closed on 6 April 1889.
-Marie Tempest took over in the title role, and Florence Perry made her London stage debut in 1887 in the role of Phyllis Tuppitt.
+The piece reopened at the Prince of Wales's Theatre on 20 December 1886 and transferred to the Lyric Theatre on 17 December 1888, where it closed on 6 April 1889.
+Florence Perry made her London stage debut in 1887 in the role of Phyllis Tuppitt.